-Financial markets continue to fully price in two rate cuts in 2025 and another one by early 2026, despite Governor Bullock's jawboning against such expectations:
+Financial markets are now pricing up to five (5) additional rate cuts by early-mid 2026, despite Governor Bullock's jawboning against such expectations.
+The next rate cut is fully priced in by June:

 Source: ASX

 DISCLAIMER

 This document has been prepared by Arlo Advisory Pty Ltd ("Arlo"), ABN 55 668 191 795, an authorised representative of InterPrac Financial Planning Pty Ltd (ABN 14 076 093 680) AFS Licence No. 246638.
 Arlo provides fixed income investment advisory services to wholesale investors only.
 The information in this document is intended solely for your use.
 This document may not otherwise be reproduced and must not be distributed or transmitted to any other person or used in any way without the express approval of Arlo.